 Common Gift of Equity on Home Purchase Case Scenarios

-Many times, an elderly parent may want to sell the family home to their son or daughter at a value much lower than the market or appraised value.
-In cases like these where the seller sells their property to a son, daughter, or relative below market value.
-Dale Elenteny of Gustan Cho Associates explains who can give a gift of equity on home purchase:
+Often, an older parent may express the desire to transfer the family home to their son or daughter at a price significantly below the market or appraised value.
+In instances like these, the seller is selling their property to a son, daughter, or relative at a value below the market rate.
+Dale Elenteny, from Gustan Cho Associates, elucidates on individuals eligible to provide a gift of equity in a home purchase:

 Home sellers who can give a gift of equity on home purchase are eligible to offer a gift of equity on home purchase to a family member, including legal siblings, parents, grandparents, legal guardians, and/or their spouses.